edurant/edurant.github.io/courses/csc4651/speechRecognitionLab.md

----
+﻿---
 title: "CSC4651/5651 Deep Learning In Signal Processing: Speech Command Recognition Lab"
 ---

 ## Instructions
-This week's MATLAB assignment is to complete the "[Train Speech Command Recognition Model Using Deep Learning](https://www.mathworks.com/help/deeplearning/ug/deep-learning-speech-recognition.html)." example.
+This week's MATLAB assignment is to complete the “[Train Speech Command Recognition Model Using Deep Learning](https://www.mathworks.com/help/deeplearning/ug/deep-learning-speech-recognition.html)” example.

 I have [provided a modified version of this example with additional explanatory text and modifications](speechRecognition.mlx) provided a modified version of this example with additional explanatory text and modificationsto let it run correctly on Rosie.
 Be sure your are running the modified version.